icann/OCTO-TE-labs-setup/README.md

 The following instructions should help you to setup and take down a lab.

 > [!NOTE]
 > Don't hesitate to ask for help.
-Nico and Ulrich are always happy to help a colleague.
-Usually use Slack but in urgent cases a phone call is a faster way to get help.
+If you find errors or have ideas for improvements
+> please open a Github issue.

 # Lab Features

 - All group name servers are reachable from the internet (through dnsdist in container dnsdist)
 - dnsviz.net and zonemaster.net can be used to test group zonemaster
-- DS records can be submitted manually on the group web page
+- DS records can be submitted and deleted manually on the group web page
-- CDS records are scanned and will be submitted automatically
+- CDS records are scanned and will be published to the parent automatically

 # Step-by-step guide